How To Use Tailwind Communities Absolutely Free

 It’s a super useful tool that I seriously love.
 But, I simply wanted to put that money into other things right now, while I was manually pinning.

-On a free Tailwind account you can be a member of 5 Tribes, and get a total of 30 Pins per month.
+On a free Tailwind account you can be a member of 5 Tailwind Communities, and get a total of 30 Pins per month.
 So, the limits are pretty small….
-But, for me, this still allows me to add my best Pins to my fab Tribes and keep my momentum going.
+But, for me, this still allows me to add my best Pins to my fab Communities and keep my momentum going.

-In order to get access to more Tribes, or get more pins per month you’ll need to upgrade, and if you’re finding Tribes super useful, then that’s definitely a great idea.
+In order to get access to more Communities, or get more pins per month you’ll need to upgrade, and if you’re finding Communities super useful, then that’s definitely a great idea.

-How to add your pins to Tailwind Tribes for free
+How to add your pins to Tailwind Communities for free

 Ok, so after your trial ends, or after you’ve stopped your paid subscription, you’ll still continue to see your time slots for scheduled pins over on the right hand side of your dashboard on your Tailwind account.